-The United Methodist Ministers with Disabilities Association
+The Association of Ministers with Disabilities

-“We welcome all who are interested in supporting the ongoing efforts and hopes of this caucus,” says Reverend H.Russell Ewell II, this year’s liaison to the Disability Ministries Committee.
-Reverend Ewell recommends the book, Speaking Out: Gifts of Ministering Undeterred by Disabilities.
+“We welcome all who are interested in supporting the ongoing efforts and hopes of this caucus,” say Rev. Hank Jenkins and Rev. Jonathan Campbell, co-chairs of the AMD.
+They, along with previous chair Rev. Russell Ewell, recommend the book, Speaking Out: Gifts of Ministering Undeterred by Disabilities.
 It includes stories and suggestions of two dozen United Methodist Ordained and Lay Ministers who have experienced one or more disabilities.
-Find resources and membership information at the UMAMD website.
+Find resources and membership information at the AMD website.